exakat/php-dictionary/dictionary.rst

 Short Assignations
 ------------------

-In addition to the basic assignment operator, there are combined operators for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.
+In addition to the basic assignment operator, there are "combined operators" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.

 .. code-block:: php